facebookresearch/RAM/projects/autodata/README.md

 ## Conclusion and Next Steps

-We believe these initial experiments are just the tip of the iceberg and further exploration and optimization of this approach will bring further gains, see the next steps in the following section.
+We believe these initial experiments are just the tip of the iceberg and further exploration and optimization of this approach will bring further gains.

 **More tasks, models and baselines.** Future continued work should explore the use of this method across more diverse tasks and models.
 We envision the ideal system being a general agent that can be used for any kind of data (mathematics, code, general instruction following tasks, safety, and so on) from verifiable to non-verifiable, single-turn to multi-turn and with supporting documents and more complex, e.g. agentic tasks.